-This conference will look at the next steps for family justice in England and Wales, including:
+This conference examines the next steps for family justice in England and Wales, including:

 There will be keynote contributions from:

-- Sir James Munby, Chair, Nuffield Family Justice Observatory and former President, Family Justice Division, High Court of England and Wales;
+- Sir James Munby, Chair, Nuffield Family Justice Observatory and former President, Family Justice Division, High Court of England and Wales - discussing his work on Special Guardianship Orders as well as his time as President of the Family Division;

-- Dr Mike Shaw, Consultant, Child & Adolescent Psychiatrist, Tavistock Clinic London, Family Drug and Alcohol Court National Unit; and
+- Dr Mike Shaw, Consultant, Child & Adolescent Psychiatrist, Tavistock Clinic London, Family Drug and Alcohol Court National Unit - on the FDAC’s work and the lessons that can be learned more widely from the problem-solving courts; and

 - Improving data and research evidence in family justice;